 - Payment receipt of required statutory fees.

-Section 6 states the conditions in which grant of certificate may be refused.
+Section 6 states the conditions in which the grant of a certificate may be refused.
 They are;

 (a) that satisfactory evidence has not been produced of the good character of the applicant, and in the case of a company, of the persons responsible for the management thereof;